|

 • domain-specific evaluation in different areas (for example, schoolwork performance)

-• behavioral conduct (e.g. degree to which a kid likes the way he/she behaves, avoids getting into trouble)
+• behavioral conduct (e.g., the degree to which a kid likes the way he/she behaves, avoids getting into trouble)

 As kids grow older and become adolescents, new relevant domains of self-evaluation need to be considered: